|Oracle® Database Globalization Support Guide

 |Unicode Encoding||JA16SJIS Encoding||JA16EUC Encoding||JA16DBCS Encoding|

-Oracle Database defines all character sets with respect to Unicode 6.1 code points.
-That is, each character is defined as a Unicode 6.1 code value.
-Character conversion takes place transparently by using Unicode as the intermediate form.
-For example, when a JA16SJIS client connects to a JA16EUC database, the character shown in Figure 12-21 has the code point value 889F when it is entered from the JA16SJIS client.
-It is internally converted to Unicode (with code point value 4E9C), and then converted to JA16EUC (code point value B0A1).
+In Oracle, all character sets are defined in terms of Unicode 4.0 code points.
+That is, each character is defined as a Unicode 4.0 code value.
+Character conversion takes place transparently to users by using Unicode as the intermediate form.
+For example, when a JA16SJIS client connects to a JA16EUC database, the character shown in Figure 13-21 has the code point value 889F when it is entered from the JA16SJIS client.
+It is internally converted to Unicode (with code point value 4E9C) and then converted to JA16EUC (code point value B0A1).

-Unicode 6.1 reserves the range E000-F8FF for the Private Use Area (PUA).
-The PUA is intended for end users' or vendors' private use character definition.
+Unicode 4.0 reserves the range E000-F8FF for the Private Use Area (PUA).
+The PUA is intended for private use character definition by end users or vendors.

-User-defined characters can be converted between two Oracle Database character sets by using Unicode 6.1 PUA as the intermediate form, which is the same as for standard characters.
+User-defined characters can be converted between two Oracle character sets by using Unicode 4.0 PUA as the intermediate form, the same as standard characters.

 Cross-references between different character sets are required when registering user-defined characters across operating systems.
-Cross-references ensure that the user-defined characters can be converted correctly across the different character sets when they are mapped to a Unicode PUA value.
+Cross-references ensure that the user-defined characters can be converted correctly across the different character sets.

-For example, when registering a user-defined character on both a Japanese Shift-JIS operating system and a Japanese IBM Host operating system, you may want to assign the F040 code point on the Shift-JIS operating system and the 6941 code point on the IBM Host operating system for this character.
-This is so that Oracle Database can map this character correctly between the character sets JA16SJIS and JA16DBCS.
+For example, when registering a user-defined character on both a Japanese Shift-JIS operating system and a Japanese IBM Host operating system, you may want to assign the F040 code point on the Shift-JIS operating system and the 6941 code point on the IBM Host operating system for this character so that Oracle can map this character correctly between the character sets JA16SJIS and JA16DBCS.

 User-defined character cross-reference information can be found by viewing the character set definitions using the Oracle Locale Builder.
 For example, you can determine that both the Shift-JIS UDC value F040 and the IBM Host UDC value 6941 are mapped to the same Unicode PUA value E000.